-In 2019, Ingenico Group reviewed and made updates to the Code, which was published in early 2020, particularly in connection with Modern Slavery and other recent regulations.
+In 2020, Ingenico Group published a revision of this Code, particularly in connection with Modern Slavery and other recent regulations.
 The Code emphasizes the ethical standards and values Ingenico's employees and partners must abide by and includes a specific commitment relating to Modern Slavery.